 Culture bumps are normal when moving to any foreign country

-At GoDutch Realty, we all understand where the difficulties are and we try to teach you how to deal with them before you move to Costa Rica, not after the fact and when you’re ready to throw in the towel and move back.
-Of course, we at GoDutch Realty are all about selling you this lovely property in Costa Rica that you have been dreaming about all your life, which for us is the easy part and the one that puts food on our table.
+At GoDutch Realty, we all understand where the difficulties are.
+We try to teach you how to deal with them before you move to Costa Rica, not after the fact and when you’re ready to throw in the towel and move back.
+Of course, we are all about selling you this lovely property in Costa Rica that you have been dreaming about all your life.
+But that’s the easy part and the one that puts food on our table.

 I DO want to remind our readers that we DO appreciate any referrals you can send us.
 I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica or you know someone who wants to purchase one, we appreciate it.
+Please remember the GoDutch Realty agents when you talk about your home in Costa Rica.
+Maybe you know someone who wants to purchase one, we appreciate it.
 Tell them to contact us here.